tyleraclark/tyleraclark.github.io/publications.md

 Clark, T.A.
 (2020, June).
 Modeling terrorist attack cycles as a stochastic process.
 Paper presented at the 88th Military Operations Research Society Symposium, New London, CT.

 Clark, T.A., & Guarrieri, T.R.
 (2019, November).
 Simulating CBRN Terrorism Incidents as a Stochastic Chain with Finite Context.
 Paper presented at the 2019 International Studies Association Midwest Conference, St. Louis, MO.

+Clark, T.A.
+(2018, November).
+Linking Rational Harmonic Functions and Gravitational Lensing.
+Paper presented at Connecticut College, New London, CT.